SpencerYoung66/startup/README.md

 - Style the pages/buttons to make them look nice
 - Have header with links to other parts of page
 - Register/Vote buttons at bottom of page
-- Number of votes/flavors at bottom of page
+- Number of votes at bottom of page

 #### JavaScript
 - Login system will login/register people